BestModules-Libraries/BM52D5121-1/README.md

 BM52D5121-1
 ===========================================================

-The BM52D5021-1 is a microporous atomiser module from Best Modules, which uses the UART communication method.
-This document provides the description of the BM52D5021-1 Arduino Lib functions and how to install the Arduino Lib.
-The example demonstrate the function of configuring atomisation level and atomisation time, etc.
+The Best Modules BM52D5121-1 is low power atomiser module, which uses the UART communication method.
+This document provides the description of the BM52D5121-1 Arduino Lib functions and how to install the Arduino Lib.
+The example demonstrate the function of setting fan and atomisation power and controlling external RGB lights, etc.

 #### Applicable types:
 <div align=center>